JasperFx/wolverine/docs/tutorials/getting-started.md

 can be used as:

 1. An [inline "mediator" pipeline](/tutorials/mediator) for executing commands
-2. An [in memory command executor and message bus](/guide/command-bus) within .NET applications
+2. A [local message bus](/guide/command-bus) within .NET applications
 3. A full fledged [asynchronous messaging framework](/guide/messaging/) for robust communication and interaction between services when used in conjunction with low level messaging infrastructure tools like RabbitMQ,

 Wolverine tries very hard to be a good citizen within the .NET ecosystem and even when used in